rybalkinsd/kotlin-boot-camp/lecture06/slides/PITCHME.md

 **[Common scopes:]**
 - singleton (default)
 - prototype: single bean definition to any number of object instances
-- request: single bean definition to the lifecycle of a single HTTP reques
+- request: single bean definition to the lifecycle of a single HTTP request
 - websocket: single bean definition to the lifecycle of a WebSocket ...